proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 goes downhill rapidly.
 With centralised e-mail, we'd expose ourselves once more to such risks.
 Or what if some state-actor takes a hold like in China and uses the data for censorship and other repression?
-It'd be naive to think we're immune to all this in western democracies.
+It'd be naive to think we're immune to all this in Western democracies.
 Technology choices made today shape the internet, the digital society, of the future.
 Putting all eggs in any single basket is a bad idea in principle.
 We need to nurture the decentralised nature of the internet.